winitzki/scall/tutorial/programming_dhall.md

 #### Example: infinite sequences of natural numbers

-A simple example of a co-inductive type is a data type `InfSeqNat` representing an infinite sequence of `Natural` values (such as `101, 102, 103, ...`).
+A simple example of a greatest fixpoint type is a data type `InfSeqNat` representing an infinite sequence of `Natural` values (such as `101, 102, 103, ...`).
 This data type is the greatest fixpoint of the type equation `T = Pair Natural T`.
 An intuitive picture of this data type is an infinitely nested record: